 Some connectors might require you to download and install a driver before you can connect to your data.
 See the Driver Download(Link opens in a new window) page on the Tableau website to get driver download links and installation instructions.

 Open Tableau Prep Builder and click the Add connection button.

 In web authoring, from the Home page, click Create > Flow or from the Explore page, click New > Flow.
 Then click Connect to Data.

-Starting in version 2021.4 if you have the Data Management Add-on with Catalog enabled, you can also click New > Flow from the External Assets page on the web to create a flow with a Catalog-supported connection.
-For more information, see Tableau Catalog in the Tableau Server(Link opens in a new window) or Tableau Online(Link opens in a new window) help.
+Starting in version 2021.4 if you have the Data Management with Catalog enabled, you can also click New > Flow from the External Assets page on the web to create a flow with a Catalog-supported connection.
+For more information, see Tableau Catalog in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) help.

 From the list of connectors, select the file type or server that hosts your data.
 If prompted, enter the information needed to sign in and access your data.

 Note: In web authoring, the list of file connectors may differ.

 From the Connections pane, do one of the following: